Greyhound bloodwork values differ from other breeds. Check it out here.

 Important Information For New Adopters (And Experienced Adopters too!)

-The foods we suggest are Natural Balance, Avoderm, Halo.
-Basically any high-end dog food sold at Petco or Petsmart.
+The foods we suggest are Natural Balance, Nutro, Halo.
+Basically any high-end dog food sold at Petco, Petsmart or Chewy.com.
 We recommend 2 cups of food in the morning and 2 cups at night mixed with 1 cup warm water (heated in the microwave, not straight from the tap).
 Some of us add hamburger or chicken.
 You can also add a plop of yogurt or cottage cheese.

 It is very important to mark low windows,